-Cybersecurity risk management is an important focus of our Board and the Audit Committee.
-As part of its oversight of risk management, the Audit Committee is briefed regularly by the Corporation's chief information security officer and other members of management and has met with third-party experts regarding cybersecurity and other security risks.
-We regularly review and revise our relevant policies and procedures, invest in and maintain internal resources, personnel and systems and review, modify and supplement our defenses through the use of various services, programs and outside vendors.
+Cybersecurity risk management is an important focus of our Board.
+As part of its oversight of risk management, the Board of Directors is briefed at each of its meetings by the Corporation's chief information security officer and other members of management and has met with third-party experts regarding cybersecurity and other security risks.
+With oversight from our Board, management regularly reviews and revises our relevant policies and procedures, invests in and maintains internal resources, personnel and systems and reviews, modifies and supplements our defenses through the use of various services, programs and outside vendors.
 We also maintain agreements with third-party vendors and experts to assist in our remediation and mitigation efforts if we experience or identify a material incident or threat.